21centuryweather/21st-Century-Weather-Software-Wiki/gadi/project-template.md

 # Research Project Template

 This section documents the [Research Project Template](https://github.com/21centuryweather/research-project-template) that follows responsible practices for research projects in climate and weather using Python or R as a programming language.
-It is meant to help users incorporate good practices one by one by automatically organising code, analysis, figures and documentation.
+It is meant to help users incrementally incorporate good practices by automatically organising code, analysis, figures and documentation.

 Copier is required to use this template.
-Copier is an open-source tool that hydrates projects from templates.
+Copier is an open-source tool that creates projects from templates.
 This template was developed using Copier v9.15.0 and older versions haven't been tested.

 ## Getting started